Smile CDR v2023.05.PRE

 In the classes/ directory you will find a file called cdr-config-Master.properties.
 This file contains all of the configuration for the modules which will be created the first time the system is started.

-If changes are required to either of the configuration files above, these can be made by editing local copies of the configuration in the container and then copying the modifications back to the container using the docker cp command:
+If changes are required to either of the configuration files above, these can be made by editing local copies of the configuration files and then copying the modified local files back to the container using the docker cp command:

 To create a customized Smile CDR image: